mycoopshop/signaturewiki/Porting-semantic-markup.md

 Create a table mapping the old DOM to the new DOM using Emmet

+Copy code from the new baseline site to new files

 Cross reference all class names and attributes in the JavaScript source using Firefox

+Create new templates to replace old templates

+Replace old file references with new file references

 Replace closures with global functions using JSLint